n8n-io/n8n-docs/docs/embed/configuration.md

     }
     ```

-3. Then apply it to the instance by sending it via curl:
+3. Then apply it to the instance by sending it using curl:

     ```sh
     curl -H "Content-Type: application/json" --data @oauth-credentials.json http://localhost:5678/send-credentials